 - Session Description

-- Session Learning Objectives
+- Session Learning Objectives (minimum of 3)

 - Teaching Formats, Methods, Strategies

-- Identified Session Submitter**
+- Session Submitter

-- Presenter & Co-presenters' bios
+- Presenter & Co-presenters, and bios